Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-Turkmenistan.md

 I reached the Turkmen outpost, met my guide, Ruslan there.
 Here are his info:

+Contact:
+- Phone: +993 61 67 22 66
+- Mail: ruslanhydyrov@gmail.com

+If you get in touch, **tell him you come thanks to Tim Paris** (that's me).
+He'll know.

 > (He's aware I'm putting his contact info here, I asked for permission.
 I'm not gaining anything from this)

 After paying the necessary 100$ or something for the visa, entry and covid test, I was in!